ExpediaGroup/graphql-kotlin/docs/examples.md

 title: Examples
 ---

+A collection of example apps that use graphql-kotlin libraries to test and demonstrate usages can be found in the [examples module](https://github.com/ExpediaGroup/graphql-kotlin/tree/master/examples).

 ## Spring Server Example

 One way to run a GraphQL server is with [Spring Boot](https://github.com/spring-projects/spring-boot).
 A sample Spring